MordorsElite/Minecraft-Files/README.md

 ## \config

 This folder includes config-files for all the mods in the mod folder.
 These will be created automatically when starting minecraft with the mods installed.
-However you can instead you the configs I have provided here in order to use my customised keybinds and settings.
+However you can instead use the configs I have provided here in order to use my customised keybinds and settings.

 ## \mods

 This folder holds all the client-side mods I use in 1.18.0

-Not all of them have 1.18.1 versions yet, so I wont be switching until then.
-However please make sure to use newer versions if possible as 1.18.0 contains some security flaws that are only fixed for later versions.
+At time of writing, not all of them have 1.18.1 versions yet, so I won't be switching until then.
+However please make sure to use newer versions if possible as 1.18.0 contains some security flaws that are fixed in later versions.

 ## \resource packs

 This folder holds all resourcepacks that have either been assembled by me on the [vanillatweaks](https://vanillatweaks.net/picker/resource-packs/) website or are hard to find on google.
 Not included here are texture packs that can be downloaded in full on the creators websites.

-I do not use all the texturepacks in this folder at all times.
+I don't use all the texturepacks in this folder at all times, see table below.

 _This is how my resourcepacks are ordered in the games resourcepack-settings_